brandlewco/blumberg-law/content/pages/phoenix-family-attorney/divorce.md

       backgroundPosition: center
       opacity: 100
     subtitle: >-
-      Contact us for a consultation with an experienced Phoenix divorce attorney, we can help.
+      Going through a divorce is a complex and emotional process.
+Our expert divorce attorney services can guide you through the process, ensuring your rights are protected.
 sections:
   - type: TextSection
     colors: colors-a